From the first moment when getting the diagnosis of type 2 diabetes all can be overwhelming and daunting.

 This might seem a little silly, but it actually works.
 How?
 Well, a written record can help people find out which are their problem areas, for example, their morning latte or maybe their evening snack.

 These are the actual places where they might be getting more calories than they are aware of.
-In addition, it helps to increase their awareness of how much they consume and in that way they can reduce mindless snacking.
+In addition, it helps to increase their awareness of how much they consume, and in that way, they can reduce mindless snacking.

 A balanced and healthy diet means that we need to consume plenty of vegetables and fruits and eat regular meals.
 Also, we need to eat less salt, sugar, and saturated fat.

-Maintaining and following a balanced and healthy diet can aid control the blood sugar, blood pressure, and blood fats and will help us to have a healthy weight.
+Maintaining and following a balanced and healthy diet can aid control blood sugar, blood pressure, and blood fats and will help us to have a healthy weight.

 With this, we will reduce the risk of diabetes complications such as stroke and heart disease.
 Reduce portions to manage the glucose levels.
 The biggest effect on the blood sugar levels can have the number of carbs we consume.

 It is essential to make better choices when it comes to carbs like dairy foods, vegetables, whole grains, pulses, and fruits.
-In case we have some extra pounds, we should consider reducing our portions sizes, and with that, we will lose weight.
+In case we have some extra pounds, we should consider reducing our portion sizes, and with that, we will lose weight.

-Get all the necessary tools to achieve that – right information from structured education, the backing of your friends and family, and support from a registered dietitian.
+Get all the necessary tools to achieve that – the right information from structured education, the backing of your friends and family, and support from a registered dietitian.